anibaldeboni/one-eyed-willy/README.md

 # one-eyed-willy

-A go restful api to generate pdf from html
+A web service written in Go to generate pdfs from html and merge multiple files

 # What?